• HOME

 🏡 Unique: Earth Lodge

-Before you go booking anything, it’s good to know a little bit more about Antigua and how the city is set up.
+Before you book anything, it’s good to know a little bit more about Antigua and how the city is structured.

-First, Antigua’s city plan, made up of (fairly) straight horizontal and vertical streets, is one of the best examples of the early grid pattern style inspired by the European Renaissance and Spanish colonization.
+First, Antigua’s city plan, comprised of (relatively) straight horizontal and vertical streets, is one of the best examples of the early grid pattern style inspired by the European Renaissance and Spanish colonization.

 Second, wherever you stay in Antigua, you’ll be quite central and within easy walking distance to all the main attractions.
 You also have white tuk-tuks willing to take you from place to place for a small cost!

-All the hotels mentioned below are within the heart of the city or just 10 minutes walking from the main square (Plaza Mayor).
+All the hotels mentioned below are in the heart of the city or just 10-minute walk from the main square (Plaza Mayor).

-Keep reading to discover the best places to stay in Antigua Guatemala—listed in order from least expensive to most expensive at the time of writing (from budget-friendly stays to luxury hotels).
+Below, you’ll discover the best places to stay in Antigua, Guatemala, listed from least expensive to most expensive at the time of writing.

 1. Adra Hostel